This post was featured in Stillwater Living Magazine

 Skillet Chocolate Chip Cookie is a fun dessert treat.
 Warm, delicious, and full of chocolate chips & chunks, it’s comfort in every bite.
-This is a small batch that’s perfect for 2–or one, if you’re adventurous.
+This is a small batch that’s perfect for 2-4 people.
 Even better, you can make it on the grill!

 I decided to try my hand at skillet cookies at home, so I could make one when the occasional craving hit.
-But since it’s summer in Oklahoma, and therefore a million degrees every day, I decided to do a Skillet Chocolate Chip Cookie…on the grill!
+But since it’s summer in Oklahoma, and therefore a million degrees every day, I made a Skillet Chocolate Chip Cookie…on the Grill!

 You know that saying “it’s like riding a bike…you never forget”?
 Yeah, well, that was NOT the case for me.
-I had the ingredients together for the basic chocolate chip recipe, but made every error in the book.
-I literally made the Skillet Chocolate Chip Cookie six times in three days before I got it right.
+I had to make this Skillet Chocolate Chip Cookie SIX times in three days before I got it right.

 OH, THE MISTAKES I MADE!

-For a small-batch recipe, less is more with eggs.
-A whole egg is too much.
+Less is more with eggs.
+And with a small batch recipe, a whole egg is too much.
 Don’t whisk the eggs, because that adds too much air to the batter.
-And if you use melted butter, warm butter mixed with raw eggs equals scrambled egg.

 COOKING TEMPERATURE & TIME